zarthur/CSCC-Fundamentals-Android-Notes/week_02/readme.md

 My favorite number is 9!
 ```

 Let's examine what happened.
-We have a for loop that executes a
+We have a for loop that appends to the
-`System.out.println()` statement through each iteration of the loop.
+*StringBuilder* in each iteration of the loop.
 In this
 for loop, the initialize section is simply the statement `int i=0`, which
 initializes a new integer-valued variable to 0.
 The variable *i* is a
 loop-control variable in this case.
 The test section consists of the Boolean